 Are public universities in South Korea cheaper than private universities?

-Often, yes, public (national) universities tend to be more affordable because they receive government support.
-But total cost depends on your major, degree level, scholarships, housing, and city.
-To plan your budget, start with this overview of cheap universities in Korea and compare scholarship options like Korean government scholarships.
+Often, yes.
+The Korean government’s Study in Korea portal currently lists average annual undergraduate tuition of about KRW 4.27 million for national and public universities and about KRW 7.63 million for private universities.
+Actual cost depends on your university, major, degree level, scholarships, housing, and city.
+To plan your budget, start with this overview of cheap universities in Korea and compare scholarship options such as Korean government scholarships.

 Do I need TOPIK to study at a public university in South Korea?